aymericbeaumet/dotfiles/README.md

-Here you'll find my configuration files for:
+Here you'll find my configuration files.
-  - git;
-  - tmux;
-  - vim;
-  - zsh.

-There are three scripts in this repository:
-  - install.sh: install the new configuration files (backup the previous);
-  - update.sh: update the configuration files (including the submodules);
-  - clean.sh: restore your previous configuration files (erase the currently used).

-Enjoy!
+## Installation

+Simply do a `make` (to update the dotfiles), followed by a `make install`.

+    make
+    make install

+Note: a backup will be automatically made.

+## Restore your backups

+    make clean